Metnew/suicrux/README.md

 ### Good parts

 1. Big UI library

-2. Based on SUI: When you use SUIR you still use SUI CSS.
+2. Based on SUI: SUIR uses SUI CSS under the hood.
 3. Modular: Import only what you use required components.

 ### Bad parts

 1. Import of unused styles.
-> You can import styles only for required components.
+> It's possible to import only required components' styles.
 Check **`src/client/index.jsx`**.
-> PurifyCss won't help.
+> PurifyCss cannot help.
+Only browser-based tools probably could.

-2. SUI styles are huge and block rendering.
+2. SUI styles are costly(548kb) and block rendering.
-   > You can split SUI styles into 2 smaller chunks that would be downloaded faster if you use HTTP2.
+> It's possible to split SUI styles into several smaller chunks that would be downloaded faster if you use HTTP2.
-   > You can import styles only for required components.
-Check **`src/client/index.jsx`**.

 ## Contributing

 > Have a question?
 Ask! :wink:
-> Make sure you ask a right question related to Suicrux.
+> Make sure you ask a right question. :smiling_imp:

-PRs, issues, questions, enhancements are always welcome.
+PRs, issues, enhancements are always welcome.

 ### Author